 Hearing loss is generally categorized by location, as well as by severity and age of onset.
-There are three main types of loss: conductive, sensorineural, and a combination of both, known as mixed hearing loss.
+There are three main types of loss: conductive, sensorineural, and a combination of both, known as mixed.

 Conductive hearing loss results from sound waves being conducted through the outer and/or middle ear inefficiently.
 Sound waves are blocked or muffled before they can reach the inner ear, which is still functioning properly.
 Conductive hearing loss can frequently be treated with medication or surgery.